openthread/ot-ns/GUIDE.md

 ## OTNS Python Scripting

 [pyOTNS](pylibs/otns) library provides utilities to create and manage simulations through OTNS CLI.
+It is installed in a Python 3 virtual environment `.venv-otns`.

 ### Python Scripting Documentation